 Goldfish are domesticated members of the carp family.
 Their scientific name is Carassius auratus.
 They are native to China and were first domesticated during the Tang Dynasty from 618 to 907.

-The Chinese began to ‘select’ for orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.
+The Chinese began to ‘select’ the orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.

 The Japanese often keep larger goldfish called Koi in Koi ponds.
 These are found in yards and parks.
 Koi ponds are usually part of a water garden.
 The word “Koi” is a homophone in the Japanese language that loosely means love, happiness, and affection.
 This is why Koi goldfish are a symbol of friendship and joy in Japan and why they are often given as gifts.

 In recent years, Americans and Europeans have become increasingly interested in creating Koi ponds too.
-In fact, it has become quite a popular hobby, easy to do in most backyards with a few pond supplies.
+In fact it’s become quite a popular hobby and easy to do in most backyards with a few pond supplies.
+Click here to find out more about building a koi pond.

-- There was one goldfish that actually lived for 49 years in captivity!
+- There is 1 goldfish that actually lived for 49 years in captivity.

 - While perhaps not as loving as a dog or a cat, the relationship between a human and goldfish can become quite friendly.
 Goldfish care can be rewarding.